Harcum College

 Harcum College is a private associate degree-granting college in Bryn Mawr, Pennsylvania.
-It was founded in 1915 and was the first college in Pennsylvania authorized to grant associate degrees.
+It was founded in 1915 and was the first two-year college in Pennsylvania authorized to grant associate degrees.

 History

-Edith Hatcher, daughter of prominent Virginia clergyman and educator William E. Hatcher, was a talented concert pianist.
-In 1913, Edith Hatcher married Octavius Marvin Harcum.
-After the birth of their first child, Edith wrote "the concert career did not offer a chance for family stability" so they chose a venture that would combine "my talents as an educator and artist and his business vision and ability."

-They opened the Harcum Post Graduate School on October 1, 1915, in Melville Hall with three students and five pianos.
+The Harcum Post Graduate School was opened on October 1, 1915, by Edith Harcum and Octavius Harcum.
 Edith's goal was to "start a school where the individual talent of each girl would be treated as an integral part of her education."
-Though her expertise was in the fine arts, Edith was also committed to providing a strong academic program.

-In its early years, Harcum was a university preparatory school, giving students the skills needed for college study.
-It quickly grew, soon adding junior college-level courses.
-Mr. Harcum, or "Uncle Marvin" as the students called him, was the first President.
-When he died in a car accident in 1920, Edith assumed the Presidency.
-She remained in that post for more than 30 years.

-Leadership was eventually assumed by Philip Klein and Henry Klein.
+A concert pianist, Edith sought to pursue a venture that would combine the shared interests of both her and Octavius, her husband.

+Harcum was originally an all-women's university preparatory school.
+Octavius Harcum was the first President of the school until his death in 1920.
+Upon his death, Edith assumed the Presidency, remaining in that post for more than 30 years.
+In the late 1920s, Harcum eliminated the preparatory school model, fully moving into a junior college.
+In 1952, Edith Harcum declared bankruptcy, selling the school's assets to Philip Klein, a local businessman.
 In 1956, Pennsylvania granted Harcum permission to be the first junior college in the Commonwealth's history to confer the Associate of Arts and the Associate of Science degrees.
-Tremendous building and expansion occurred in the 1960s with the addition of the Academic Center, Pennswood Hall, and Klein Hall.
-Historically a women's college, Harcum began admitting male students during the 1970s and became officially co-educational in 2003.
+Harcum began to admit male students during the 1970s, and became officially co-educational in 2003.

 Today, Harcum serves traditional and non-traditional students interested in Allied Health Science, Business and Human Services, with both a commuter and residential experience.
 Henry Klein served on Harcum's board of trustees for more than 50 years, holding the record for the longest serving board member at any university or college in the United States of America.

 Academics

 Harcum College offers over 20 degree programs in fields like Allied Health Science, Business, Human Services, Design, and Education.
 Non-credit courses, certificate programs, and professional development programs are offered through the Office of Continuing Studies.
 Courses are offered at Harcum's Bryn Mawr campus, at partnership sites, and online.

+As of 2023, the graduation rate was 50% and the retention rate for first-year students was 55%.

+Harcum College hosts the Cohen Dental Center, a 16-chair clinical facility which houses the Dental Clinic, Dental Laboratory, and classrooms.
+Approximately 1,400 patients per year are treated per year by students enrolled in dental programs at the college.

 Campus

-Harcum's main campus is in Bryn Mawr on the Philadelphia Main Line.

-The campus is in the municipality of Lower Merion Township, and in the Bryn Mawr census-designated place.